Note: you must be an approved project participant on an IACUC proposal (or "protocol") to take these courses.

 Rodent Surgery II builds upon the preceding course by introducing basic surgical techniques.
 This includes proper surgical approach, tissue handling, and closing incisions using suture and/or wound clips.
 Participants will practice these techniques and troubleshoot common problems encountered during rodent surgeries.
 Note: Rodent Surgery I is a prerequisite to this course.

-Note: The trainings are scheduled for the fourth Wednesday of each month at 1PM in the MDR basement room 012 and last approximately 90 minutes.
-Rodent Surgery II is not offered at present, but will be available in the coming months.
+Note: The trainings are scheduled for the fourth Wednesday of each month at 1PM in the MDR basement room 012 and last approximately 2 hours.
+Rodent Surgery I must be completed before signing up for Rodent Surgery II.

 Rodent Surgery III